servicelab/tamtam/README.md

 ## Introduction

-TamTam is a convenience layer that provides a command line and [gRPC](https://grpc.io) interface to [Smudge](https://github.com/clockworksoul/smudge).
+TamTam is a utility that provides a command line and [gRPC](https://grpc.io) interface to [Smudge](https://github.com/clockworksoul/smudge).

 TamTam allows you to create a decentralized cluster on top of an IP network (both IPv4 and IPv6 are supported).
 It has a similar but simplified function as [Serf](https://www.serf.io).